-(3) The underlying mortality assumption and all other actuarial assumptions used in the June 30, 2014, valuation were based on the results of a January 2014 actuarial experience study for the period of 1997 to 2011.
+The mortality table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
+The underlying mortality assumption and all other actuarial assumptions used in the June 30, 2015, valuation were based on the results of a January 2014 actuarial experience study for the period of 1997 to 2011.
 Further details of the Experience Study can be found on the CalPERS website.